asiryan/EllipticCurves/docs/rank31-verification.md

 passes, excluding test discovery and .NET startup.
 Each test has a 30-second cancellation limit.
 This is a recorded run, not a performance guarantee.

-All four test cases passed.
 Replacing the last point with either a duplicate or the sum of the first two points yields a bound of 30.
 Incrementing a supplied y-coordinate by one is rejected because the point is no longer on the curve.